Communion, or Holy Communion, is also known as the Lord’s Supper, the Eucharist and the Catholic Mass.

-In the gospels of Matthew, Mark and Luke it was at a Passover meal with his followers:
+In the gospels of Matthew, Mark and Luke we are told that it was at a Passover meal with his followers:

 Then later that evening, they would have consumed it with unleavened bread and bitter herbs, as required by the Book of Exodus.

-That may be difficult for us to accept that Jesus was following the Law of Moses (the Old Covenant), even at the point he was going to establish a new Covenant.
+That may be difficult for us to accept that Jesus was following the Law of Moses, the Old Covenant, at the point he was going to establish a new Covenant.

-Let it be so now; it is proper for us to do this to fulfil all righteousness.”
+Let it be so now; it is proper for us to do this to fulfil all righteousness.’Matthew 3:15 NIV

-Jesus knew that He was going to finish the meal in a different way, but He did want to eat the old Passover meal with his disciples.
+So going back to the Passover meal that was going to be changed into a Communion meal, Jesus knew that he was going to finish the meal in a different way, but he did want to eat the old Passover meal with his disciples.

-In initiating the Passover Meal, God wanted certain things in this meal to point to the Jews leaving Egypt, but also, and more importantly, to point directly to Jesus.
+In initiating the Communion meal, God wanted certain things in this Passover meal to point to the Jews leaving Egypt, but also, and more importantly, to point directly to Jesus.

-The Passover Meal is full of symbolism (of Jesus and the Communion meal), which we will look at shortly.
+The Passover Meal is full of symbolism of Jesus and the Communion meal and we will look at this shortly in more detail.